helenzina/Web-Optimized-Smart-Resource-Allocation/README.md

 <img src="https://github.com/helenzina/Web-Optimized-Smart-Resource-Allocation/blob/main/screenshots/home.png"  title="home"/>
 </p>

-Web Optimized Smart Resource Allocation is a web application that solves real-world optimization and resource allocation problems using Constraint Programming techniques.
-It is a scalable application capable of solving various optimization problems with high efficiency and speed, simply by configuring its algorithm to suit each problem's specific needs.
+Web Optimized Smart Resource Allocation is a web-based optimization system that solves real-world optimization and resource allocation problems using Constraint Programming techniques.
+It is scalable and capable of solving various optimization problems with high efficiency and speed, simply by configuring its algorithm to suit each problem's specific needs.
-To demonstrate its capabilities, the application is currently being applied to a real student allocation problem for the <a href="https://www.ict.ihu.gr/en/" style="text-decoration: none;">department</a> I study in, showcasing both its practical relevance and performance.
+To demonstrate its capabilities, the system is currently being applied to a real student allocation problem for the <a href="https://www.ict.ihu.gr/en/">department</a> I study in, showcasing both its practical relevance and performance.

 ## Getting Started